 How do we know how much visibility impairing pollution is coming from particular sources?

-EPA regulations require states to keep track of air pollutant emissions, from both natural and human sources, that are subject to EPA regulations.
+EPA regulations require states to keep track of air pollutant emissions, from both natural and human sources.
 Every year, states must report the amount of these pollutants from their biggest sources (called “major sources”).
-Every three years, states must also report their emissions of regulated pollutants from all their sources, not just the biggest ones.
+Every three years, states must also report their emissions of regulated pollutants from all their sources, not just the largest ones.
 In addition to reporting emissions data, states can do additional modeling that estimates visibility impacts.

 What is the “WRAP”?

 The “WRAP” is the Western Regional Air Partnership, a voluntary partnership of states, tribes, federal land managers, local air agencies and the United States EPA, whose purpose is to understand current and evolving regional air quality issues in the West.
 The WRAP assists state air agencies in preparing plans to meet requirements in federal regional haze regulations.
-The WRAP region encompasses the 13-state area of Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, North Dakota, Oregon, South Dakota, and Washington.
+The WRAP region encompasses the 15-state area of Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Utah, Washington, and Wyoming.

 What is the WRAP Technical Support System (TSS)

 WRAP partners help operate and manage a Technical Support System (TSS).
-The TSS provides air quality data to agency planners, land managers, and the public on regional haze.
+The TSS provides air quality data related to regional haze to agency planners, land managers, and the public.
 The TSS is currently in development, but when complete it will offer interactive displays showing technical data and measurements, such as:

 the location of Class 1 Areas and IMPROVE monitor sites;